Installation#

 arch – if non-

-, the architecture of refs to collectmetadata_injection – if non-
+None, the architecture of refs to collectmetadata_injection – if non-

-objects, which when available will be used instead of installed metadataoptions – if non-
+None, aHashTablemapping refs toKeyFileobjects, which when available will be used instead of installed metadataoptions – if non-

-, a GVariant a{sv} with an extensible set of optionscancellable – a
+None, a GVariant a{sv} with an extensible set of optionscancellable – a

 Cancellable

-- load_app_overrides(app_id: str, cancellable: Cancellable | None = None) str #
+- load_app_overrides(app_id: str, cancellable: Cancellable | None = None) str#

 Loads the metadata overrides file for an application.